Student Consumer Information

 Campus Police and Security Office

-The college Campus Police and Security Office is staffed with seven full-time campus police officers, of which all are commissioned as state constables.
-Contract security officers are employed to provide campus safety and security during normal operating hours.
-You can also receive law enforcement assistance by dialing 911 at any college campus if the emergency is outside of Campus Police operating hours or if Campus Police cannot be contacted.
+The Campus Police and Security Office is staffed by seven full-time campus police officers, all of whom are certified law enforcement officers and commissioned as state constables.
+Armed contract security officers also support campus safety and security during normal operating hours.

-It is the policy of Piedmont Technical College that the sale, consumption or possession of alcoholic beverages or illegal drugs on campus is prohibited, except that the president may authorize the consumption of alcoholic beverages by adult groups in accordance with PTC Policy 8-7-1050.
-The Campus Police and Security Department is charged with exercising appropriate enforcement authority when either college policy, county ordinances or state laws are violated.
+It is the policy of Piedmont Technical College that the sale, consumption, or possession of alcoholic beverages or illegal drugs on campus is prohibited, except that the Piedmont Technical College President may authorize the consumption of alcoholic beverages by adult groups in accordance with PTC Policy 8-7-1050.
+The Campus Police and Security Department is charged with exercising appropriate enforcement authority when either college policy, county ordinances, or state laws are violated.
 Federal violations will be investigated by the proper federal authority.

 Security or safety needs off campus should be reported to the director of that particular campus and the Campus Police Department.